chef/fastmsi-custom-action/README.md

 -----
 ### Build

-The root directory contains a Visual Studio 2015 solution file that can be used for building the custom action.

-The project targets .Net Framework 2.0 in order to be compatible with legacy Windows.

-The WIX toolset must be installed on the machine in order to build.
-The recommended version is 3.10 or greater.
+Habitat should be used to build the custom action binary.
+Running the `build` command inside of a Habitat Studio, will pull down all necessary build dependencies.

-The build will produce a ```CustomActionFastMsi.CA.dll``` which will need to be packaged into the MSI by the WIX tools (see below).
+The built Habitat package will include a ```CustomActionFastMsi.CA.dll``` in its `bin` directory which will need to be packaged into the MSI by the WIX tools (see below).

 ### WIX Integration